vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 You can delete a block storage data volume only when it's not attached to a virtual server instance.
 [Detach the volume](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#detach) before deleting it.
 Boot volumes are detached and deleted when the instance is deleted.

-## What happens to my data when I delete a block storage data volume?
+## What happens to the data when I delete a block storage data volume?
 {: faq}

 When you delete a block storage data volume, all pointers to the data on that volume are removed and the data becomes completely inaccessible.
 If you later reprovision the physical storage to another account, a new set of pointers are assigned.
 There is no way for this new account to access any data that might have been on the physical storage; the new set of pointers shows all 0's.
 When new data is written to the volume, any inaccessible data is overwritten.

-## What performance latency can I expect from my block storage?
+## What performance latency can I expect from {{site.data.keyword.block_storage_is_short}}?
 {: faq}

 Target latency within the storage is less than 1 millisecond.
-Block storage is connected to compute instances on a shared network, so the exact performance latency will depend on the network traffic within a given timeframe.
+Block storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic within a specific timeframe.

 ## Can I set up shared storage in a multizone cluster?
 {: faq}
+{: support}

-In the IBM Cloud, storage options are localized to an availability zone.
+In the IBM Cloud, storage options are limited to an availability zone.
 We do not recommend managing shared storage across multiple zones.

 Instead, use an IBM Cloud data classic service option such as {{site.data.keyword.cos_full}} or {{site.data.keyword.cloudantfull}} if you must share your data across multiple zones and regions.

 ## I have volumes on the Classic infrastructure.
 Can I port them to the VPC?
 {: faq}
+{: support}

 No. The VPC provides access to new availability zones in multi-zone regions.
 Compute, network, and storage resources are specifically designed to function in the VPC.